 The spouse who starts the divorce is called the petitioner.
 The other spouse is called the respondent.
 The petitioner and the respondent are the “parties” in the divorce.

-The Summons is a separate legal paper telling the respondent to answer the Petition within 30 days.
-If the respondent does not, he or she is in default and the divorce is uncontested.
-This means the petitioner (the spouse who wanted the divorce) may be granted the divorce and other relief requested.
-The Summons also forbids both parties from selling or getting rid of any property or harassing one another.
-It requires each party to maintain any insurance for the family.
-If one spouse spends money belonging to both parties after receiving the Summons, he or she will have to explain to the court why the money was spent.
+After the Summons and Petition is served both parties are forbidden from selling or getting rid of any property or harassing one another.
+Each party is required to maintain any insurance for the family.
+If one spouse spends money belonging to both parties after receiving the Summons, he or she may have to explain to the court why the money was spent.

 Answer and Counter-Petition

 If the respondent disagrees with the relief asked for by the petitioner, the respondent has to serve and file an Answer and Counter-Petition.